Raafey-Khan/Git_Demo_App/README.txt

 connect Local Repo == Github Repo using remote origin

+git remote add <-- your starting to connect with something writing origin is not neccessary Instead you can write raafay and whatever name you like

+Origin == Name of Remote Connection

+Using Origin we will do operations cause origin refer's to the remote connection url from which we are connected to the github-repo which is on server

 `stikcy note`
 using add we will be moving from my working area where i made the homefresh changes lol to stanging area which are now be considered as tracked files ready to be commited.